Welcome to Matrix Education

 When your child experiences success early, they stop seeing mistakes as failure and starts viewing them as part of learning.

 Engagement matters.
-When your child enjoys what they’re learning, they’re more likely to remember it.
-The best tutoring programs know how to balance rigour with enjoyment.
+When your child enjoys what they’re learning, they’re far more likely to retain it and to keep coming back with curiosity instead of resistance.

 “My favourite topic was algebra in my Selective Preparation class.
 We spent 1.5 hours on it, and it was actually fun.”